 An accident analysis report should be conducted for every accident, but also conducting an accident analysis for a near miss will create a safer workplace.
 It may seem excessive to treat every near miss as a full accident, but a near miss is just an accident where someone didn’t happen, this time.

-The EHS Center offers root cause training here.
+The EHS Center provides root cause training

 - More incidents and observations mean more data to analyze

 - Incidents, observations, and investigations keep us aware

 - Incident reporting is a key habit that creates culture